dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 - Use automation tools like Make or Drake (also more on that later) [Reproducible ETL](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/reproducible_ETL).
 - Keep an easy to understand and interpret directory structure.
 - Keep a clean database that does not have any junk tables.
+  - Junk table are just going to confuse your future-self or others that come fresh to the project.
 - Merge all branches into master.
+  - The purposes of branches are for adding features or patches.
+When you have added said feature or patch and you know you won't break the master branch, merge into master and delete the branch.
 - Write commit messages in such a way that your log is helpful [Git and Github](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/git-and-github).
-- Write unit tests/continuous integrations
+- Write unit tests/continuous integrations so you can catch bugs quickly, particularly when you are merging new features into master.
   [Testing](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/test-test-test).
+- Add docstrings to document all of your functions [legible-good-code](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/legible-good-code)
+- Write your python code following the PEP8 standard. [legible-good-code](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/legible-good-code)
 - Use spaces instead of tabs in your python code (4 spaces for indentation).

 ---